-The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case
+The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Mystery Surrounding the Case

 Al Pereira/Michael Ochs Archives/Getty Images

-In 1996, 25-year-old Tupac Shakur was the crown prince of West Coast rap.
+In 1996, Tupac Shakur was the crown prince of West Coast rap.

-Traveling the road paved by hip-hop pioneers like Dr. Dre, Ice Cube, Snoop Dogg and Ice-T but also blazing his own way as an inimitably talented but unruly provocateur, the All Eyez on Me artist had emerged as a boldly honest, startlingly prescient voice poised to change the game forever.
+Traveling the road paved by hip-hop pioneers like Dr. Dre, Ice Cube, Snoop Dogg and Ice-T but also blazing his own way as an inimitably talented but complicated provocateur, the All Eyez on Me artist had emerged as a boldly honest, startlingly prescient voice poised to change the game forever.

 Which he did, only he didn't live to see it.

-Tyson, who walked out that night to Shakur's "Wrote the Glory," knocked Bruce Seldon out in the first round.
+Tyson, a close friend, entered the ring to Shakur's "Let's Get It On," and knocked Bruce Seldon out in the first round.

 As Shakur, Knight and assorted entourage members were leaving the MGM, Knight associate Travon Lane came up to Tupac, whispered something to him, and the rapper took off, with Frank close behind.
-When the bodyguard caught up, Shakur was exchanging punches with a man named Orlando Anderson, who was allegedly linked to the L.A.
-Crips.
-(Knight and Death Row were famously associated with the Bloods.)
-Hotel security broke up the fight, and the Death Row crew returned to the Luxor.
+When the bodyguard caught up, Shakur was exchanging punches with a man named Orlando Anderson, who was linked to the Los Angeles-based South Side Crips gang.
+(Knight and Death Row were famously associated with the rival Mob Piru Bloods.)
+Hotel security broke up the fight, and the Death Row crew returned to the Luxor, their preferred place to stay in Vegas.

 As if nothing had happened, they got ready for their night out at 662.
-Frank planned on going with Shakur in Knight's BMW, but Shakur handed him the keys to his girlfriend Kidada Jones' car and instructed to drive his group, the Outlawz, to the club.
+Frank planned on going with Shakur in Knight's BMW, but Shakur handed him the keys to his girlfriend Kidada Jones' car and instructed Frank to drive his backup group, the Outlawz, to the club.

 Ron Galella/WireImage.com

-So Frank was driving behind the BMW, which had Suge behind the wheel and Tupac in the passenger seat.
-There was no other security ahead of or trailing Knight's car.
-Frank was it.
-He wouldn't even stop for gas when the warning light went on.
+So Suge was behind the wheel of his BMW, with Tupac in the passenger seat.
+Frank followed behind, and he wouldn't even stop for gas when the warning light went on, so concentrated he was on his charge.

-The group spent 30 minutes at Knight's house before the two-car caravan took off for 662.
-Stopped in traffic on Las Vegas Boulevard, aka the Vegas Strip, a bicycle cop approached Knight's car, from which music was blasting.
-Frank observed Knight getting out of the car and opening the trunk for the cop.
+The group spent about 30 minutes at Knight's house before the caravan took off for 662.
+Suge and Tupac were blasting music.
+Stopped in traffic on Las Vegas Boulevard, aka the Vegas Strip, a bicycle cop approached Knight's car.
+Frank observed Knight getting out of the car and opening the trunk for the cop, who sent them on their way.

 Jeff Vespa/WireImage.com

-"I knew we should've never gone to Vegas that night," said Kidada Jones, daughter of Quincy Jones and Peggy Lipton and older sister of Rashida Jones, according to Tayannah Lee McQuillar and Frank Johnson's 2010 biography Tupac Shakur.
+"I knew we should've never gone to Vegas that night," said Kidada Jones, daughter of Quincy Jones and Peggy Lipton and older sister of Rashida Jones.
 "I had a horrible feeling about it.
 I've gone over it in my mind a million times.
 It wasn't supposed to happen.
 We weren't supposed to be there."

-Shakur spent six days on life support and died at 4:03 p.m. on Sept.
+Shakur underwent emergency surgery at University Medical Center but never regained consciousness.
+He spent six days on life support and died at 4:03 p.m. on Sept.
 13, 1996, after his mother consented to turn off the machines.
-In that instant, a legend was born.

-Tupac Shakur's legacy has been a fluid one, with everything from books, documentaries and biopics to his appearance as a hologram at Coachella and endless dissections and reexaminations of the music he left behind, plus the sporadic unearthing of never-before-heard music over the years, prompting new conversations to be had about his lasting influence on hip-hop and countless artists, from Eminem to Kanye West to Kendrick Lamar, to those who weren't even born yet when Shakur died.
+Tupac Shakur's legacy has been a fluid one.
+Everything from books, documentaries and biopics to his appearance as a hologram at Coachella and endless dissections and reexaminations of the music he left behind, plus the sporadic unearthing of never-before-heard music over the years, has added another layer to the Tupac mythos.
+His influence can be felt in the work of countless artists, from Eminem, Kanye West and Kendrick Lamar, to those who weren't even born yet when Shakur died.

+West, saying he had been watching some of Shakur's old interviews, told Interview in 2014, "I watched them, and one of the things that Tupac kept saying is that he wanted thugs to be recognized.
+Now Jay-Z is a multi-hundred-millionaire who came from the streets, so Tupac's mission, in a way, has been realized."

-Though he tends to be treated like a musical deity, Tupac Amaru Shakur was of course no saint.
-But he was also, by all accounts, a deeply sensitive and intuitive artist, a voracious reader, poet and visionary who brought gravitas to every lyric and radiated charisma.
-He and his sister Sekyiwa were raised by a single mom, Afeni Shakur, who battled drug abuse and, until he enrolled at the Baltimore School for the Arts (tuition was free for local residents), he had operated under the assumption that white people weren't to be trusted.
+Despite being treated like a cultural deity, Tupac Amaru Shakur, named after a 16th-century Incan emperor, was of course no saint.
+But he was, by all accounts, a deeply sensitive and intuitive artist, a voracious reader, poet and visionary who brought gravitas to every lyric and radiated charisma.
+He and his sister Sekyiwa were raised by a single mom, Afeni Shakur, a member of the Black Panther Party who battled drug abuse and had been in and out of jail.
+Until he enrolled at the Baltimore School for the Arts (tuition was free for local residents), he had operated under the assumption that white people weren't to be trusted.

 At school he and the future Jada Pinkett Smith became friends when, as the actress put it just last year, she was heading out of "the life" and Shakur was heading in.